tonylim89/SpringBoot_Login/README.md

 ## Other Implementations

 ### Internationalization
 The application supports Chinese and English languages.
-This is evident from the use of MessageSource, LocaleResolver, and the /lang endpoint to switch languages.
+This can be performed using MessageSource, LocaleResolver, and the /lang endpoint to switch languages.

 ### User Roles
 The code provides a way to distinguish between regular users and managers.